This classic, and delightful looking and easy to make miniature bite sized version of a divine French dessert.

 - Preheat the oven to 200°C/400°F. Peel and core the apples and pears.

-- Heat a skillet over medium-low heat and add sugar in an even layer.
-Stir continuously.
+- Stir continuously until melted.
 Many people don't stir the sugar and they let it melt without stirring, but I personally find the stirring prevents it from burning.

 - Stir well until butter is melted and incorporated well.

-- Add sliced apples and pear lobes.
+- Add sliced apples and pears.

 - Cook the apples and pears in the caramel sauce.
 Flip them once they are cooked on one side.
-Continue cooking apples and pears until soften and caramel begins to brown.
+Continue cooking apples and pears until soft and caramel begins to brown.
 It would take 8-10 minutes.
 At this stage, it will thicken to the consistency of maple syrup.
 Once done. remove from heat and set aside.

 - Cut out the pastry sheets into circles.

-- Arrange caramelized apples and pears beautifully in the mini cocottes or ramekins.
+- Arrange caramelized apples and pears beautifully in the mini cocotte or ramekins.
 (You can use one piece in the center and then arrange the slices around.)
 Try to pile the apples and pears tight, as they will shrink as it bakes.
 (Reserve caramel sauce)

 - Place crust on top of apples and pears and tuck in edges around apples and pears.

-- Make few slashes with a knife.
+- Make a few slashes with a knife.

-- Bake in the 200°C preheated the oven for 15-20 minutes or until crust is golden brown.
+- Bake in the 200°C/400°F preheated oven for 15-20 minutes or until the crust is golden brown.

 - Slightly press each ramekin with the bottom of any glass.
 Allow them to cool for 5 minutes.

 - Top with almond slices.
-Server along with apple wedges and whipped cream or ice cream.
-Enjoy.
+Serve along with apple wedges and whipped cream, or vanilla ice cream.
+Enjoy!